hunglm-dev/Spring-kafka/README.md

 ## Resources
 1. Apache Kafka
-> For more infomation aboud Apache Kafka, please vist [Home Page](https://kafka.apache.org/) and download
+> For more infomation about Apache Kafka,
+ please visit [Home Page](https://kafka.apache.org/) and download

 This project was used Apache Kafka version **2.8**